 For example, Milgrom suggests that after making a point, a speaker can ask people who want to ask questions to walk to one side of the room.
 No questions?
 Then move to the other side of the room.
 When the talk is over, she suggests directing participants to move to a different spot, find a partner and share thinking about the presentation.

 A Funny & Professional Emcee

-Insurance & Financial Meetings Management magazine notes notes that “meeting planners can use professional comedians to reinforce meeting goals by blending humor with key themes and topics.”
+Insurance & Financial Meetings Management magazine notes note that “meeting planners can use professional comedians to reinforce meeting goals by blending humor with key themes and topics.”

 The publication also mentions that improvement of the economy has made it possible for more meeting planners to get the green light to hire comedians as performers and emcees for corporate gatherings.

 Ways to Get Your Group Laughing, Moving and Learning

 Here are some movement activities and corporate comedy strategies to keep your meeting attendees on their toes.

 Salt and Pepper.
 As with charades, this is a good activity for honing questioning skills.
 It’s also a useful icebreaker for the beginning of a meeting.
 As attendees enter the meeting, tape a single word that is part of a pair (salt and pepper, light and dark, leaf and flower) to each person’s back.
 They can’t see their own word, but they can see other players’ words.
 The goal is for players to determine their words by asking other people questions and listening to the clues they provide.